Isabelle Chen, wrestler

 U-ROC Youth Leadership Award

-City of Richmond award recognizing exceptional youth leadership in the community
+City of Richmond recognition for exceptional youth leadership in the community

 2024

-#1 Female Teen 3 Yellow Belt Gi — International Brazilian Jiu-Jitsu Federation
+#1 Female Teen Yellow Belt Gi — International Brazilian Jiu-Jitsu Federation world ranking

 2024